 7. Look into Small Business Loans

-There’s costs involved with breweries.
+There are costs involved with breweries.
 You’ll need funding.
-Here’s a few options.
+Here are a few options.

-- Traditional avenues like bank loans, SBA loans, business lines of credit.
-Here’s a bit on the process for these.
+- Traditional avenues like bank loans, SBA loans, and business lines of credit.
+Here’s a bit of the process for these.

 - Crowdfunding or CrowdBrewed is a relatively new way to get funding.
 Supporters donate cash online.